arnemart/jsconf2k14/slides.md

 > No variables, all state is placed on an implicit stack --
 - Reflective
-> Programs can rewrite their own source code at runtime --
+> Programs can not only read but rewrite their own source code at runtime --
 - Multi-dimensional
-> Programs consist of single-character commands on a grid, and an instruction
+> Programs consist of single-character instruction on a grid, and a pointer
-> pointer moving along the grid in any direction.
+> moving along the grid in any direction and executing instructions as it
+> goes.
 --
 - Described as “a cross between Forth and Lemmings”
 > Which is fairly apt